frederic-perez/AmE-dictionary/data/idioms.md

 __artsy__
 __as a duck takes to water__ _cliché_ Easily and naturally. _She took to singing just as a duck takes to water._ _The baby adapted to the bottle as a duck takes to water._
 __as a last resort__ As a final option, usually when preferable ones have failed.
+__as all get out__ To the highest or furthest possible degree; as much as one can imagine. _Summers in Texas can be hot as all get-out._
 __as blind as a bat__ Unable to see well.
 __as easy as shooting fish in a barrel__ Of some task or activity, exceptionally easy to do or accomplish. _Like shooting fish in a barrel._
 __as ever__ _As ever, he was right._